kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

         `-Xhealthcenter:level=headless`

-    2. If learning Traditional WAS, go to the same place where you entered the maximum heap size and add a space and **-Xhealthcenter:level=headless** to **Generic JVM arguments**:\
+    2. If learning WAS traditional, go to the same place where you entered the maximum heap size and add a space and **-Xhealthcenter:level=headless** to **Generic JVM arguments**:\
         <img src="./media/image106.png" width="491" height="110" />

         1. Then click OK and Save.